-Stone contemporary planters add style to gardens, conservatories and patios.
-In this Blog David Coton from GardenSite provides a guide to choosing a contemporary garden stone planter.
+Stone contemporary planters are an attractive presence in gardens, conservatories and patios.
+David Coton from GardenSite provides a guide to choosing one that will enhance your property with style.

 The GardenSite range of Contemporary Stone Planters is varied featuring containers of many profiles and sizes combining traditional craftsmanship with modern themes and presenting classical shapes as completely appropriate in a modern environment.